 Increase overall safety by creating cohesive partnerships with emergency first responders and fire agencies to share wildfire responsibilities.

 - Prioritize employee and public safety over customer restoration.

-- Provide Avista’s 550 electric line workers (already trained as emergency responders) with monthly, basic fire training taught by a fire agency professional prior to the fire season (April-May).
+- Provide Avista’s 550 electric line workers (already trained as emergency responders) with basic fire training taught by a fire agency professional prior to the fire season (April-May).

 - Embed Avista field personnel into the Fire Service Incident Command System (controls and coordinates emergency response from multiple agencies) to act as a liaison between Avista and the ICS fire commander.

 - Launch an Expedited Response pilot program in partnership with Spokane County Fire Districts and other fire districts in which Avista will initiate a 911 call whenever an isolated transmission fault occurs during fire season.
 This will help fire fighters more quickly investigate and extinguish a possible fire before it can spread.